yeselthangarita2017/SQL_Citi_Bike_Dashboard/README.md

 1. What are the most popular starting stations by gender?
 2. What are the most popular ending stations by gender?
 3. What are the top 5 most popular stations to combine?
-(SQL)
 4. What are the peak times on weekdays?
-(SQL)
 5. What are the peak times on weekends?
-(SQL)
 6. From April 2017 to September 2018, which generation was the first to ride bicycles?
-(SQL)